archerydwd/gatling-tests/README.md

 https://jdk7.java.net/download.html

 =
-###Changing The Limit Your OS Places On Virtual Users
+###Changing The Limit Your OS Places On Virtual Users on the laptop running the tests

 **ON OSX**